Denniswillie/covid-visualizer/README.txt

 In order to run this web app locally in from your browser, you will need to do the following things:

-1. Set up and install nodeJS, when installed, type 'node --version' to check if it's installed.
-2. Type 'npm i' to download all the dependencies.
+1. Type 'npm i' to download all the dependencies.
-3. Type 'npm start' to run the program on your browser.
+2. Type 'npm start' to run the program on your browser.